Book Now

 Please also note that the border does not close.
 You can even arrive at 6PM and transfer to Bwindi on the same day.

+Shorter Trips: The short distance makes it easy to carry out shorter trips.
 You can even visit Bwindi in two days; you arrive in Kigali and transfer to Bwindi Impenetrable Forest on day one then trek gorillas and transfer back to Kigali for departure on the second day.

 However, we recommend staying for at least two nights in Bwindi.
 Three to four day Bwindi tours are awesome.